 Vital Strategies, headquartered in New York City, is an international public health organization.
 Our programs strengthen public health systems and address the world’s leading causes of illness, injury and death.
 We currently work in 73 countries, supporting data-driven decision making in government, advancing evidence-based public health policies and mounting strategic communication campaigns.
 Vital Strategies’ priorities are driven by the greatest potential to improve and save lives.
 They include non-communicable disease prevention, cardiovascular health promotion, tobacco control, road safety, obesity prevention, epidemic prevention, overdose prevention, environmental health, vital statistics systems building and multidrug-resistant tuberculosis treatment research.
 Our programs are primarily concentrated in low- and middle-income countries in Africa, Latin America, Asia and the Pacific; the Overdose Prevention Program is our first initiative in the U.S. Please visit our website at www.vitalstrategies.org to find out more about our work.

-In response to this need, Vital Strategies will provide seconded staff to assist NJDOH leadership maintain and grow their public support for harm reduction services in the state, particularly with regards to speaking engagements by NJDOH leadership and stakeholder meetings facilitated by NJDOH leadership on the topic harm reduction.
-The coordinator will also serve as liaison between NJDOH and HRC staff to educate and train local stakeholders on the effectiveness of harm reduction.
-Further, the Harm Reduction Coordinator will provide policy guidance to municipal and state-level agencies and organizations who engage with clients who use or have a history of substance use.
-The harm reduction Officer will stay abreast of emerging issues and overdose trends and advice local leadership on appropriate and harm reduction informed responses.
+In response to this need, Vital Strategies will provide seconded staff to assist NJDOH leadership to conduct policy analysis around harm reduction practices in the US and the country to identify best practices and update programs, policies, and regulations around how to implement these practices in New Jersey.
+Further, the Harm Reduction Coordinator will provide policy guidance and education, as needed, to municipal and state-level agencies and organizations who engage with clients who use or have a history of substance use.
+The Harm Reduction Coordinator will stay abreast of emerging issues and overdose trends and advice local leadership on appropriate and harm reduction informed responses.

 This is a limited time grant which is set to end on September 21, 2021.
 Funding renewal is possible, but not guaranteed.